 Brady muttered something about "humbug;" and the search-woman became extremely anxious to explain that it was no part of her business to choose her victims: she had only to discharge her duty upon all who were brought to her.
 The Lieutenant silenced her by pushing past her, with his wife and sister on each arm.
-The little crowd opened before them as they re-issued from the house, and closed again round Brady, to learn nouse, and closed again round Brady, to learn the result of his loyal enterprise.
+The little crowd opened before them as they re-issued from the house, and closed again round Brady, to learn the result of his loyal enterprise.
 He was in too thorough an ill-humour to give them any satisfaction, anticipating (what, in fact, proved his fate) that he should be twitted with this deed for months to come, by every man, woman, and child who did not bear a due patriotic affection towards the Preventive Service.